~ Menu ~

-The second half of the romaine lettuce I cooked the other day and a couple of slices of prosciutto in the fridge and I’m laughing.
+I have the second half of the romaine lettuce I cooked the other day and a couple of slices of prosciutto in the fridge so I’m laughing.
 I haven’t had Caesar Salad since I was last in the islands where it is a staple, due to the American influx, and almost compulsory on a menu in one form or another.

 Caesar Dressing for Cheats …